tdwg/website/conferences/2025/biss-abstract-submission/index.md

 {:id="collection"}
 ## Collection \[Colección\]

 Each `Collection` (in ARPHA) represents an [organized session](https://livingdata2025.com/sessions.html) accepted for Living Data 2025, including posters, contributed orals and virtual On-Demand presentations.
-Please select the session to which your abstract has been assigned in the program.
+Please select the session to which your abstract has been [assigned in the program](https://livingdata2025.com/program.html).
+Note that the current placement of your presentation in the program may differ from the session to which you originally submitted it.
+Please use the collection corresponding to its final placement.
+On-demand presentations are considered part of 6960773 Contributed Oral presentations.

 Click `Collections` on the top navigation bar of your manuscript (top right of figure below) for a drop-down list of sessions, organized by ID number.
 Choose the appropriate collection for your abstract. *Designating a Collection is critical, as your abstract cannot be directed to the proper editors without this assignment.* Note that both authors and editors have the ability to [designate a collection](https://arpha.pensoft.net/tips/Add-to-Article-Collections).